 While SWIFT/BIC is used to identify a particular bank, IBAN is used to identify a specific bank account.

 SWIFT/BIC is required for international payments but IBAN is now the standard way of identifying bank accounts for cross-border payments.

 IBAN contains all the information that is required for a successful international money transfer.
 This includes the country code, account number, and bank identifier code.

 On the other hand, SWIFT/BIC codes are used to identify banks but they don't provide any information about the account holder or the account number.

 It's important to note that you'll need both IBAN and SWIFT/BIC codes for an international money transfer.
 This is because the SWIFT code is used to identify the banks while IBAN is used to identify the specific bank account.

 Both codes are required for a successful international money transfer.

 How can you generate UK IBAN with wamo?

 Once you are up and running with your business account with wamo, which just takes 10 minutes to apply, you can create UK IBAN number easily.
-With wamo, you can create sub-accounts with different currencies which are EUR and GBP with IBAN number each one.
+With wamo, you can create multicurrency sub-accounts with EUR and GBP which will have EUR and GBP IBAN number for each one.
 This makes international payments much simpler for your business.
 Open account with UK IBAN with wamo now, bring your business further.